-The word `progressive' in music, is like the word- art, it is difficult to define; it can
+The word `progressive' in music, is like- art, it is difficult to define; and it can

 have different meanings to each person.
 It is usually mentioned in the term Progressive

 Rock, but progressive music can encompass every musical genre including metal, jazz, hip-

 hop, and even classical genres.

 I like to define progressive rock (or `Prog' for the initiated); as widening the

 scope of the average 4/4 beat drivel that normally glorifies the airwaves (and Mtv).
 It is